aryn-ai/mcp-server/README.md

 1. **Verify uv installation**: Run `which uvx` in your terminal to find the correct path

 2. **Use the full path to uv**: Replace `"command": "uvx"` with `"command": "<full path to uvx>"`

+If you encounter file permissions errors, ensure that the path is expanded out and passed, MCP client tend to treat them as literal directory names.
+For specific issues:

+1. **Input Directory**: Ensure that the filesystem connector has access to the directory, and it is read accessible.

+2. **Output Directory**: Ensure that the directory is write accessible.